jthi3rry/rocketwords/README.md

 - Case toggle affects word display

 ### Write Mode
-- Word appears with a grid of letter buttons
+- Word appears with a grid of letter buttons showing all letters (including duplicates)
 - Child types by selecting letters in correct order
-- Real-time feedback on progress and correctness
+- Selected letters disappear from the grid to show progress
+- Mistakes reset the word and restore all letter buttons
-- Unique letters are shuffled for added challenge
+- Letters are shuffled randomly for added challenge

 ## Parent Features